 External searches

 If consideration is to be given to candidates who currently do not hold a U of T appointment, all standard University policies and procedures that apply to the recruitment of a new appointee must be followed.
 This includes noting the details of the Named Chair in the job advertisement to recruit a new faculty member.
-For further information, email: medicine.namedchairs@utoronto.ca.
+For further information, email the relevant departmental appointments administrator or contact-: medicine.namedchairs@utoronto.ca.

 Advertising